tinymce/tinymce-docs/cloud-deployment-guide/features-only.md

 keywords: tinymce cloud script textarea apiKey hybrid
 ---

-A hybrid deployment of Tiny Cloud allows the loading of premium plugins in a self-hosted environment.
+A hybrid deployment of {{site.cloudname}} allows the loading of premium plugins in a self-hosted environment.
 Download and install the [TinyMCE Community edition](https://www.tinymce.com/download/) to get started.

 Sign up for a free API key provides entitlements to premium [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.
-A cloud image proxy server must already be configured.
+A {{site.cloudname}} image proxy server must already be configured.
 Premium plugins can be purchased at any time once the API key has been set up.

 ## Step 1: Insert the custom script tag into the webpage